aminnazri00/AturKreatif-2023/FORENSIC/4UDIO/readme.md

-1. Insert the secret.wav file in the spectogram analyzer online tool or link below:
+1. Insert the secret.wav file in the spectral analyzer online tool or link below:

 https://www.dcode.fr/spectral-analysis